Westport Baseball & Softball, Inc. Board of Directors

 Mike has served as a coach, Commissioner and currently softball Executive Committee member in Westport Little League since 2001.
 He has coached both his son in Little League baseball and his daughter in softball.
 Mike has served in other capacities such as umpire, district all-stars team coach, field & facilities manager and player agent.
 Mike has also coached multiple regional elite travel softball teams, helping lead different youth teams to the PONY Softball National Championships and the USSSA Softball World Series.
 Mike has also played in the Westport men’s softball league for the past ten years, and has coached Westport youth soccer as well.
 Mike and his wife Cathy have lived in Westport with their two children for over 12 years, and his daughter currently plays on the Staples high school softball team.
 Mike is passionate about providing youth sports to children as a means of building the self-confidence and teamwork skills needed to succeed in life.
 Mike is an executive at TD Bank where he continues to serve both our local and national communities.

 Jeff has been a Little League volunteer since 2002 and a board member since 2007.
 He has coached numerous teams for his two sons since moving to Westport in 1993, including all-stars, travel, and summer ball.
 With one son ascending to Staples varsity and the other playing Babe Ruth, Jeff has been active in all areas of advanced baseball as well.
 Jeff, whose original career was as a software developer, is also a long-time admin for the web site.
 He is also actively involved with the umpire training program.
-In addition to Little League, Jeff's passions are helping to foster the arts/culture in Myanmar (Burma), bringing tourism back to American Samoa, and to find a way to reverse man-made coastal erosion.
+In addition to Little League, Jeff's passions are helping to foster the arts/culture in Myanmar (Burma), bringing tourism back to American Samoa, and volunteering at the Remarkable Theater here in town.

 Justin is already a multi-sport coaching veteran, having begun in 2013 when his eldest son became eligible to play Little League baseball.
 He will continue the tradition with his youngest son this year, and perhaps his daughter when the time comes.
 Justin began his own Little League career at age five in Pensacola, Florida, ascending to Yale in 2000 as a recruit where he played first base on the varsity for all four years until sidelined with an ACL injury.
 At Yale, he met his wife Lauren, a varsity soccer player who grew up in Westport and attended Staples High School.
 Justin is the co-founder of the Bespoke Investment Group, specializing in market research and analysis.